attacker99/studio/public/images/tarot/README.md

 This directory is intended to hold the 78 pre-generated tarot card images for the Degen Tarot Cat application.

 Each image should be a PNG file, and its filename must match the "slugified" version of the card name.
+Specifically, spaces should be replaced with underscores and the name should be lowercase.

 For example:
-- "The Fool" becomes `the-fool.png`
+- "The Fool" becomes `the_fool.png`
-- "Six of Swords" becomes `six-of-swords.png`
+- "Six of Swords" becomes `six_of_swords.png`

 The `src/lib/card-images.ts` file is already configured to point to these file paths.